jcamier/pytest-docker/README.md

 # This is a Pytest series using Jupyter Notebooks.
 The .ipynb's are found in the projects folder.

-## Or if you want, you can git clone this project and run them in a docker container.
+## Or, you can git clone this project and run them in a docker container.
 Instructions below:

 ## Linux/Mac Users
 #### git clone repo